ROMANIAN THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 * * *

-A great many other CEU Press books abound in references to Romanian history and culture.
+Plenty of other CEU Press books carry references to Romanian history and culture (starting with older themes):

 - The communist past evoked by Pişcu and Chifu.